 A Learning Community of Scholars

 BI Scholars become part of an enriching and supportive learning community from the first day they arrive at the UW campus.
 During their freshman and sophomore years, students take classes with their cohort members that focus on campus resources, career exploration, academic skill-building, leadership development, health and wellness, and other topics that promote college success.
-In a seminar setting, classroom discussions cover identity, gender and masculinity, community engagement, and leadership.
+In a seminar setting, classroom discussions include navigating college, personal and professional goals, belonging, gender and masculinity, community engagement, values, and leadership.

 In addition to the seminars, students also receive ongoing individualized support and guidance from the BI project team and campus partners, and from BI peer mentors.
 Throughout the year, we hold various events and workshops for students to engage in meaningful academic exploration, professional development, and research opportunities.
 The cohort experience spans each student’s entire journey at UW, even after the first two years.